kubetoolsca/krs-docs/content/en/_index.md

 {{% blocks/lead color="primary" %}}
-KRS is your AI-powered co-pilot for managing Kubernetes clusters.
+KRS is a GenAI-powered Kubernetes Tools Recommender System.
 It scans your cluster to understand its setup and recommends the best tools for the job, ensuring you have a perfectly optimized environment.
-But Krs goes beyond basic suggestions.
-It acts like a detective, using advanced language models to analyze your pod logs and events.
-This lets Krs identify potential problems before they cause issues, keeping your cluster running smoothly and efficiently.
-With an easy-to-use command line interface, Krs is like having a Kubernetes expert in your pocket, ready to help you optimize and troubleshoot your cluster.
 {{% /blocks/lead %}}